|

 need all the help it can get so that it can be successfully installed

 and run on your computer.
-Even some fully Vista compliant applications
+Even some fully Vista or 7 compliant applications

-will still need special attention in Vista to install them on some configurations.
+will still need special attention in Vista or 7 to install them on some

 So if Flight1,

-you may need to actually rephrase that to mean "It does run on
+or 7, you may need to actually rephrase that to mean "It does run

-Vista, as long as Vista is configured to allow it to run."
-Of course
+on Vista or 7, as long as Vista or 7 is configured to allow it to run."

-Flight1 will try to assist with instructions, like the ones here on
+Of course Flight1 will try to assist with instructions, like the ones

-this page.
-But much will be up to your ability to adjust and configure
+here on this page.
+But much will be up to your ability to adjust and

 Microsoft

-basically "locked down" the operating system with Vista, so
+basically "locked down" the operating system with Vista or

-more novice users would be better protected.
-This does come at a cost!
+7, so more novice users would be better protected.
+This does come at

-However, with a proper understanding of everything mentioned here, you
+a cost!
+However, with a proper understanding of everything mentioned

-will likely be able to successfully install and use a wide variety of
+here, you will likely be able to successfully install and use a wide

-applications on Vista, including both legacy and new Vista compliant
+variety of applications on Vista or 7, including both legacy and new

 |